Skip navigation

 Antenna array structure

 The purpose of using a rectangular antenna array, as shown in section A of Figure 2, is to enable high-gain beams and make it possible to steer those beams over a range of angles in horizontal and vertical directions.
 The gain is achieved, in both UL and DL, by constructively combining signals from several antenna elements.
 Typically, the more antenna elements there are, the higher the gain.
 Steerability is achieved by individually controlling the amplitude and phase of smaller parts of the antenna array.
-This is usually done by dividing the antenna array into so called sub-arrays (groups of non-overlapping elements pairs), as shown in section C of Figure 2 and by applying two dedicated radio chains per sub-array (one per polarization) to enable control, as shown in section D. In this way, it is possible to control the direction and other properties of the created beam.
+This is usually done by dividing the antenna array into sub-arrays (groups of non-overlapping elements pairs), Figure 2, section C, and by applying two dedicated radio chains per sub-array (one per polarization) to enable control, Figure 2 section D. In this way, it is possible to control the properties of the created beam.

 Figure 2: A typical antenna array (A) is made up of rows and columns of individual dual-polarized antenna element pairs (B).
 Antenna arrays can be divided into sub-arrays (C), with each sub-array (D) connected to two radio chains, normally one per polarization.

 The array gain is referred to as the gain achieved when all sub array signals are added constructively (in phase).
 The size of the array gain, relative to the gain of one sub-array, depends on the number of sub-arrays – for example, two sub-arrays give an array gain of 2 (i.e. 3 dB).
-By changing the phases of the sub-array signals in a certain way, this gain can be achieved in any direction, as shown in section A of Figure 3.
+By changing the phases of the sub-array signals in a certain way, this gain can be achieved in any direction, see Figure 3, section A.

 Deployment scenarios

-Determining what kind of Massive MIMO configuration is most appropriate and cost- effective for a particular deployment scenario requires a mix of knowledge about the scenario, possible site constraints, and available Massive MIMO features, particularly the need for vertical steerability of beams, the applicability of reciprocity-based beamforming and the gain from MU-MIMO.
-It should be noted that horizontal beamforming is a very effective feature that provides large gains in all scenarios since the users are generally spread in the horizontal dimension.
-Therefore, a large number of columns is beneficial in all scenarios.
+Determining what kind of Massive MIMO configuration is most appropriate and cost effective for a particular deployment scenario requires a mix of knowledge about the scenario, possible site constraints, and available Massive MIMO features, particularly the need for vertical steerability of beams, the expected performance of reciprocity-based beamforming and the gain from MU-MIMO.
+It should be noted that horizontal beamforming provides large gains in all scenarios as the users are generally spread in the horizontal dimension.
+Therefore, it is beneficial to have many antenna columns in all scenarios.

-We have chosen three typical use cases to illustrate different aspects of Massive MIMO deployment: rural/suburban, urban low-rise, and dense urban high-rise.
-More comprehensive and practically useful recommendations can be found in3.
+Three typical use cases are chosen to illustrate different aspects of Massive MIMO deployment: rural/suburban, urban low-rise, and dense urban high-rise.
 The scenarios, including relevant characteristics, suitable Massive MIMO configurations, and performance potential are depicted in Figure 4.
-More elaborate evaluations of the performance achievable with Massive MIMO are available in reference2 and3.
+More elaborate evaluations of the performance achievable with Massive MIMO are available in [2] and [3].

 Deployment scenario #1: Dense urban high-rise

-As depicted in section A of Figure 4, the dense urban high-rise scenario is characterized by high-rise buildings, short inter-site-distances (ISDs) of 200-500m, large traffic volume, and high subscriber density with significant user spread in the vertical dimension.
-The main network evolution driver has increased capacity or equivalently high end-user throughput for a given traffic load.
+The dense urban high-rise scenario, Figure 4, section A, is characterized by high-rise buildings, short inter-site-distances (ISDs) of 200-500 m, large traffic volume, and high subscriber density with significant user spread in the vertical dimension.
+The main network evolution driver is increased capacity and high user throughput.

-Desired Massive MIMO characteristics in the dense urban high-rise scenario include an antenna area large enough to ensure sufficient coverage (UL cell-edge data rate).
-Further, the vertical coverage range needs to be large enough to cover the vertical spread of users.
+The desired Massive MIMO characteristics in the dense urban high-rise scenario include an antenna area large enough to ensure sufficient coverage (UL cell-edge data rate).
+The vertical coverage range needs to be large enough to cover the vertical spread of users.
 This calls for small sub-arrays, which have a wide beam in the vertical direction.
-Partitioning the antenna into small vertical sub-arrays results in high-gain beams that can be steered over a large range of angles and effectively addresses the interference problems seen with conventional systems.
+Small vertical sub-arrays results in high-gain beams that can be steered over a large range of angles provides good coverage for the buildings in the target area.
 The Massive MIMO radio needs to have a sufficient number of radio chains to support the relatively large number of sub-arrays.
-The good coverage and large spread of users mean that the potential for reciprocity-based beamforming and MU-MIMO with a relatively large number of multiplexed users is high, and the Massive MIMO radio should support these techniques.
+The good coverage and large spread of users imply that the potential for reciprocity-based beamforming and MU-MIMO are high, and the Massive MIMO radio should support these techniques.
 A good trade-off between complexity and performance could be achieved with 64 radio chains controlling small sub-arrays.

 Deployment scenario #2: Urban low-rise

-The urban low-rise scenario illustrated in section B of Figure 4 represents many of the larger cities around the world, including the outskirts of many high-rise cities.
+The urban low-rise scenario, see Figure 4 section B, represents many larger cities and outskirts of many high-rise cities.
 Base stations are typically deployed on rooftops, with inter-site distances of a few hundred meters.
 Compared to the dense urban high-rise scenario, traffic per area unit is lower.
 There is generally a mix of building types, which creates multipath propagation between the Massive MIMO radio and the UE.
 Maximizing the antenna area is important for improving the UL cell-edge data rates, especially for higher frequency bands employing TDD.
-Due to larger ISDs and decreased vertical spread of users (lower buildings), the vertical coverage range can be decreased compared to dense urban high-rises; hence, larger vertical sub-arrays can be used and there is less gain from vertical beamforming.
-Using larger sub-arrays for a given antenna area means that fewer radio chains are required.
-Reciprocity-based beamforming schemes will work for most users, but there will be users with poor coverage that need to rely on techniques such as feedback-based beamforming.
+Due to larger ISDs and lower buildings, the vertical coverage range can be decreased compared to dense urban high-rises; hence, larger vertical sub-arrays, can be used and there is less gain from vertical beamforming.
+Reciprocity-based beamforming schemes will work for most users, but there will also be users with poor coverage that need feedback-based beamforming.
 MU-MIMO is also appropriate at high loads due to the multi-path propagation environment, good link qualities, and UE pairing opportunities.
-A good trade-off between complexity and performance is a Massive MIMO radio with 16 to 32 radio chains.
+A good trade-off between complexity and performance is a Massive MIMO radio with 32 radio chains.

 Deployment scenario #3: Rural/suburban

-Rural or suburban macro scenarios, as depicted in section C of Figure 4, are characterized by rooftop or tower-mounted base stations with inter-site distances ranging from one to several kilometers, low or medium population density and very small vertical user distribution.
+Rural or suburban macro scenarios, see Figure 4 section C, are characterized by rooftop or tower-mounted base stations with inter-site distances ranging from one to several kilometers, low or medium population density and very small vertical user distribution.
 This scenario calls for a Massive MIMO radio with a large antenna area and the ability to support horizontal beamforming.
 Vertical beamforming, however, does not provide any significant gains as the vertical user spread is low.
 Therefore, large vertical sub-arrays with small vertical coverage areas are possible.
-Reciprocity-based beamforming is supported for a smaller fraction of users than in the other scenarios, and MU-MIMO gains are more limited.
-A good trade-off between complexity and performance is a Massive MIMO radio with 8 to 16 radio chains.
+A good trade-off between complexity and performance is a Massive MIMO radio with 16 radio chains.

 Evolution of Massive MIMO